 There are a variety of ways that you can score points in Fricket and one of the elements I like most about this game.
 Each game is played till 21 with a side change at 10.

 - If the offense knocks off a cup and touches the ground, you get 1 point for each cup that hit the ground.

-- If the offense throws the disk between the wickets without touching them, 2 points is earned.
+- If the offense throws the disk between the wickets without touching them, 2 points are earned.

 To start the game, you can decide who goes first by choosing a random game of chance or throwing for it.
-Or we play the team with the oldest person, goes first.
+Or we play the team with the oldest person going first.

 2. The throwing team (offense) tries to hit one or both poles to knock off the cups or pass through the wickets.
 Keep reading for scoring rules.
 Don’t cross the front of the wicket line before throwing.
 If you do, the other team can yell “foot foul” and no points are awarded.

 3. Meanwhile, the defense will stand behind their wicket and attempt to catch the cup with one hand if it gets knocked off.
 They are not allowed to touch the disk until it has completely gone across the wicket line.